Estimating My Heart Disease Risks

 If you look at total LDL you cannot predict anything about risk, what the treatment is going to do and how far you need to drive the LDL down.
 So total levels, no matter whether you’re looking at, HDL or LDL, to my reading, are non useful information.

 Instead, he thinks insulin response is more important.
-(Mine insulin levels are fine).
+(My insulin levels are fine).

 Cholesterol Code